Hintonburg: Description

 The area to the north of Wellington Street is very mixed, and is becoming increasingly gentrified.
 Some industry still exists just south of Scott to the west of Parkdale and along Scott east of Parkdale.
 The north-east area is almost completely residential, composed primarily of one-hundred-year-old wood 'clapboard' homes, with a small village/enclave nature.
 Many of the homes are very small, being built by lumber workers in the late 1800s.
 The area had several lumber mills, 2 as recently as the 1990s - one along Hamilton Avenue and another along Breezehill, both of which were converted to townhouse developments.
 The area north of Wellington was once considered part of the "Mechanicsville" neighbourhood, not Hintonburg, but the expansion of the Transitway and Scott Street have cut off this section from the area to the north.

 The area to the south of Wellington is almost entirely residential of brick-veneer wood-frame construction dating to the 1910 to 1920s.
-There is very little commercial activity south of Wellington, except for some car repair shops along Gladstone, the Merry Dairy ice cream shop at the intersection of Fairmont and Gladstone Avenues, blumenstudio(a florist/cafe/newspaper shop) on Parkdale Avenue one block south of Gladstone, and along the O-Train Trillium Line to the east, where the Canadian Bank Note Company operates a large facility.
+There is very little commercial activity south of Wellington, except for some car repair shops along Gladstone, the Merry Dairy ice cream shop at the intersection of Fairmont and Gladstone Avenues, Heartbreakers Pizza on Parkdale Avenue one block south of Gladstone, and along the O-Train Trillium Line to the east, where the Canadian Bank Note Company operates a large facility.
 There are also some industrial buildings along Breezehill and the Happy Goat Coffee Company, a roastery and cafe at the intersection of Laurel and Loretta North.

 To the west of Holland, in area known as Elmdale the basic pattern of land-use continues.
 To the south of Wellington, entirely residential.
 To the north, mainly residential, with smaller homes close to Scott reflecting the time when a railway ran nearby.
 The road known as Wellington ends here, and continues west as Richmond Road, at one time leading to the village of Richmond.
 Commercial activity along this street is predominantly independent businesses and offices.